cicciovo/homebridge-samsung-airconditioner/README.md

 Please replace the IP address to your AC's static IP.
 If you have your cert elsewhere, please replace the cert path too.

-Turn off your AC, then hit enter to run the script, then turn on your AC again.
+Turn off your AC, and then hit enter to run the script.
+Then turn on your AC again.

-Return to the Shell window that is running the python scipt.
+Return to the Shell window that is running the python script.
 You should see the following:

 ```
 ----- Request Start ----->